More efficient tracking of job applications for recruiters

 Results

-- Reviewing has become much simpler.
-Only the most recent review is displayed, and if it's not filled out?
+Simplified reviewing Only the most recent review is displayed, and if it's not filled out?
 It's empty.
 Of course, a history is visible on the detail page to prevent any confusion about a review.

-- Thanks to the Flex layout, the entire application is responsive, translating beautifully to mobile, where all functions work.
+Responsive design Thanks to the Flex layout, the entire application is responsive, translating beautifully to mobile, where all functions work.